 FIRST ALERT FORECAST - Tropics give Monsoon a boost this weekend

-SATURDAY: 60% chance for shower and storms.
+SATURDAY: 50% chance for showers and storms.
 Highs in the mid 90s.

-SUNDAY: 50% chance for showers and storms.
-Highs in the low to mid 90s.
+SUNDAY: 40% chance for showers and storms.
+Highs in the mid 90s.

-MONDAY: 40% chance for storms.
-Mostly cloudy with highs in the mid 90s.
+MONDAY: 40% chance for showers and storms. storms.
+Highs in the mid 90s.

 TUESDAY: 20% chance for storms.
 Partly cloudy with a high near 100°.

-WEDNESDAY: 30% chance for storms.
-Partly cloudy with highs in the upper 90s.
+WEDNESDAY: 30% chance for showers and storms.
+Highs in the upper 90s.

 Copyright 2023 13 News.
 All rights reserved.